Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 Just maintaining the Connection alone didn’t satisfy the conditions for HikariCP Deadlock to occur, but the problem was that code that satisfied the occurrence conditions existed after the QueryDSL code.

-Because there was code written with Mybatis after the QueryDSL code…
+Because there was code written with MyBatis after the QueryDSL code…

-Why are Mybatis and JPA together?
+Why are MyBatis and JPA together?

-The Connection was maintained and when Mybatis was used, another Connection was needed, causing a Deadlock.
+The Connection was maintained and when MyBatis was used, another Connection was needed, causing a Deadlock.

 That’s why there was no problem when I tested only the Service logic with test code.
+(OSIV only works in web request context)

 Conditions for this exception to occur

-1. Using JPA and Mybatis simultaneously
+1. Using JPA and MyBatis simultaneously

-2. JPA and Mybatis share Connection Pool
+2. JPA and MyBatis share the same Connection Pool

-3. OSIV option ON (Even if Off, the result is the same if Mybatis code is called after the persistence context is loaded within one Transaction)
+(β» Even if Off, the result is the same if MyBatis code is called after the persistence context is loaded within one Transaction)

 4. Receiving request via REST API (When OSIV option is On)

-5. Loading persistence context within one Task -> Holding 1 Connection
+5. Loading persistence context within one Task β Holding 1 Connection

-6. Using Mybatis -> Needs 1 more Connection -> Became a Task that needs 2 Connections.
+6. Using MyBatis β Needs 1 more Connection β Became a Task that needs 2 Connections

-7. If all Connections are occupied during the logic from step 5 to step 6, Deadlock occurs. | |
+7. If all Connections are occupied during the logic from step 5 to step 6, Deadlock occurs | |

 Why It Didn’t Occur Before